peter-kish/primitives2d/README.md

 * `size: Vector2` - The size of the rectangle.
 * `filled: bool` - If `false`, the rectangle will be drawn as a stroke with the `color` and `line_width` specified.
 * `line_width: float` - Width of the stroke (in case `filled` is `true`).
-* `antialiased: bool` - If `true`, the lines will attempt to perform antialiasing using OpenGL line smoothing.
 * `centered: bool` - If `true`, the rectangle will be drawn centered.

 ### Circle2D